Hardware requirements depending on workload patterns

 Storage intensive

-For this type of workload, we recommend investing in more disks per machine.
-The number of machines depends on the volume of data to store and analyze, which determines the required number of spinning disks per machine.
-The latter is usually fixed in a cluster.
+For this type of workload, it is recommended to invest in more disks per machine.
+The number of machines depends on the volume of data to store and analyze, which determines the required number of disks per machine.
+The latter is usually uniformal throughout the cluster.

 For a low density server, the main aim is to keep the cost low to be able to afford a large number of machines.
-8 CPU cores match this requirement and will give reasonable processing power.
-Each map or reduce task will utilize a single CPU core, but since some time will be spent waiting for input-output operations, it makes sense to oversubscribe for CPU cores.
-With 8 cores available, we can configure about 12 map and reduce slots per node.
+Eight CPU cores match this requirement and will give reasonable processing power.
+Each map or reduce task will utilize a single CPU core, but since some time will be spent waiting for I/O operations, it makes sense to oversubscribe for CPU cores.
+With 8 cores available, it is possible to configure about 12 map and reduce slots per node.

 The optimal size of one hard disk is 2-3 TB.
 On average, you can install 12 disks in each machine.